eclipse-archived/ceylon-lang.org/documentation/1.3/tour/sequences.md

     variable [Integer+] sequence = [0];
     sequence = [1, *sequence];
     sequence = [2, *sequence];

+Laziness is not the _only_ stream-related gotcha.

+## Gotcha again!

+`Iterable` is an extremely abstract type, and many different container types satisfy it.
+These various container types each have their own notions of what "equality" means.
+For example, in a `List`, the order of elements is important, whereas in a `Set`, it isn't.
+Furthermore, there are infinite  streams for which equality is not computable.

+Therefore, value equality&mdash;the `==` operator&mdash;is not considered a
+well-defined operation for streams, unless the streams have some known additional structure in common.
+The following assertion produces a warning at compilation time, and fails at runtime:

+    assert ({1, 2}=={1, 2}); //warning: equality not well-defined

+We should rewrite this code to use some other data structure for which value equality *is* well-defined.
+For example, if we we wanted to take order into account, we could use sequences:

+    assert ([1, 2]==[1, 2]);

 So now, naturally, it's time to learn about sequences.